-In the presence of a phagocytic stimulus, macrophages initiate what is known as the respiratory burst, characterized by the production of free radicals, the first of which is the superoxide anion.
-The levels of this free radical in phagocytes of old mice increase with respect to that of adult animals (De la Fuente et al. 2002, Guayerbas et al. 2002), although we have found opposite results (De la Fuente et al. 2004, De la Fuente et al. 2011).
+In the presence of a phagocytic stimulus, macrophages initiate what is known as the respiratory burst, characterized by the production of free radicals. the first of which is the superoxide anion.
+The levels of this free radical in the phagocytes of old mice increase in comparison to that of adult animals (De la Fuente et al. 2002, Guayerbas et al. 2002a), although we have found opposite results (De la Fuente et al. 2004b, 2011a).
 In previous work we have observed increased levels of intracellular superoxide anion in macrophages from adult mice after in vitro treatment with NAC (Del Rio et al. 1998, Victor and De la Fuente 2002).
 This effect was also found with GSH (Del Rio et al. 1998), an antioxidant that also increases neutrophil oxidative burst activity (Atalay et al. 1996).
 These results show that the neutralizing capacity of NAC does not interfere with the generation of superoxide anion.
 Thus, it has been observed that some antioxidants can efficiently neutralize extracellular phagocyte-derived oxidants without affecting the bactericidal oxygen radicals inside the intracellular phagosomes (Jariwalla and Harakeh 1996).
-Moreover, antioxidants such as ascorbic acid increase the activity of the hexose monophosphate shunt in neutrophils leading to the synthesis of NADPH, which is needed for reduction of molecular oxygen to superoxide anion, as well as increase NBT reduction (Anderson 1979).
-This fact could explain the increments obtained in both non-stimulated and stimulated cells in presence of NAC.
+Moreover, antioxidants such as ascorbic acid increase the activity of the hexose monophosphate shunt in neutrophils leading to the synthesis of NADPH, which is needed for the reduction of molecular oxygen to superoxide anion. as well as increased NBT reduction (Anderson 1979).
+This fact could explain the increments obtained in both non-stimulated and stimulated cells in the presence of NAC.
 Moreover, under appropriate conditions, superoxide anion can be generated as a consequence of radical scavenging by thiol antioxidants like GSH in conditions usually found intracellularly.
 Then, superoxide would act as a radical sink being removed enzymatically by SOD (Winterbourn 1993).
-In addition, ingestion of a diet supplemented with thioproline and NAC increases the levels of superoxide anion (De la Fuente et al. 2002) or preserves these levels (Blanco et al. 1999) in peritoneal leukocytes from adult mice.
+In addition, ingestion of a diet supplemented with thioproline and NAC increases the levels of superoxide anion (De la Fuente et al. 2002) or preserves these levels (Blanco et al. 1999) in the peritoneal leukocytes from adult mice.

-With respect to the adherence and chemotaxis of lymphocytes, two functions that these cells share with phagocytes, the changes with ageing were similar to those in macrophages.
-In previous studies we have also observed an age-related increase of adherence and decrease of chemotaxis in lymphocytes from old mice, adult prematurely ageing mice and old men and women (Guayerbas et al. 2002b, Viveros et al. 2007, Arranz et al. 2008, De la Fuente et al. 2008, De la Fuente and Miquel 2009).
-Similar changes have been shown in peritoneal lymphocytes from mice with endotoxic shock, a model of acute oxidative stress situation (De la Fuente and Victor 2000).
-The presence of NAC in vitro, decreased the adherence, at least with 0.1 to 2.5 mM and at 10 min of incubation, but it did not modify the chemotaxis in lymphocytes from adult mice, at 1 mM of NAC in vitro increases the adherence capacity of these cells, as well as their chemotaxis (De la Fuente et al. 2011b).
+With respect to the adherence and chemotaxis of lymphocytes - two functions that these cells share with phagocytes - the changes with ageing were similar to those in macrophages.
+In previous studies we have also observed an age-related increase of adherence and a decrease of chemotaxis in lymphocytes from old mice, adult prematurely ageing mice and old men and women (Guayerbas et al. 2002b, Viveros et al. 2007, Arranz et al. 2008, De la Fuente et al. 2008, De la Fuente and Miquel 2009).
+Similar changes have been shown in peritoneal lymphocytes from mice with endotoxic shock, a model of an acute oxidative stress situation (De la Fuente and Victor 2000).
+The presence of NAC in vitro, decreased the adherence, at least with 0.1 to 2.5 mM and at 10 min of incubation, but it did not modify the chemotaxis in lymphocytes from old mice.
+It is interesting to consider that in peritoneal lymphocytes from adult mice, 1 mM of NAC in vitro increases the adherence capacity of these cells, as well as their chemotaxis (De la Fuente et al. 2011b).